Rosenstolz

 Rosenstolz ([ˈʁoːzənʃtɔlts]) was a German pop duo from Berlin that was active between 1991 and 2012 and had chart hits in Germany, Austria and Switzerland.
 The duo consisted of singer AnNa R. and musician Peter Plate, who occasionally provided vocals.
 Rosenstolz achieved major chart success after the nineties, with five studio albums going to No. 1 in the German albums chart.
 Although the duo split up to pursue separate music careers, they left open the possibility of a future reunion.
+AnNa R. died unexpectedly in March 2025.

 Rosenstolz's music was described by critics as containing elements of various genres, including pop and chanson.
 However, comparisons with Schlager were strongly disputed by the duo, who defined themselves simply as a pop group.
 Rosenstolz's repertoire included ballads and quirky pop songs, though later years saw the duo eschewing their quirky side.
 Common themes in the songs written by Rosenstolz were sex, love and emotions.

 History

 1991: Formation

 Prior to the formation of Rosenstolz, native Berliner AnNa R. had ambitions of becoming a bar singer, whereas Plate was a member of a short-lived band while living in Braunschweig.
 The duo first met shortly after Plate had moved to Berlin in December 1990.
 They were put in contact with each other by the landlord of Plate's flat, who knew that singer AnNa R. was looking for a pianist and that keyboard player Plate needed a singer.
 The duo first met in AnNa R.'s flat and went on to Plate's flat the same evening, where they recorded a song together.

 The duo began to meet regularly to work on new songs despite their different music tastes – AnNa R. had a preference for singing chanson, while Plate's interests lay in making English-language pop music.
 They initially attempted to work with English songs, but they were not satisfied with the results and consequently turned to German, their mother tongue.
 Within about four months, they had enough material to produce their first cassette and were eager to give their first concert.
 They considered various possibilities for the name of their band, one of the early favourites being A & P, but eventually settled on Rosenstolz, a made-up name which somehow occurred to them and which immediately appealed to them.

 The first Rosenstolz concert took place on 4 October 1991 in Berlin at the Galerie Bellevue, where most of the people present were friends of the duo.
 The next concert at the SchwuZ gay club in Berlin on 7 December 1991 was in front of an audience of 400 people.
 However, the members of the audience, who were waiting for the main act, became restless after Rosenstolz had played a few songs and eventually shouted at the duo.